 He is one of a good many employed by the Gas Board.
 That routinely, turns Off and On wall fitted Gas Lamps inside tenement stairwells.
 Which lights up these dark stairs at night.

 She continues walking down the aged, worn stone stairs.
 Long sash windows decorated the walls, where the morning sun streamed through.
 When reaching the foot of the stairs.
 She was between the maroon tile walls.
 Trimmed in a glossy black, bull nose barley twist tile.
 Maggie carried on through the close, a five by fifteen foot long tunnel effect dark passage to daylight, making a right turn.
-She kept walking on the cobble stone pavement to meet Peter, on each side of her.
+She kept walking the cobble pavement to meet Peter, on each side of her.
 Grey stone tenement buildings far as the eye could see.
 The tenements sloping black slate roof caught her imagination.
 It was the colour of oil black and smooth under a bright sky.
 A shaft of sunlight flashed on steeples, spires, towers, and tall chimneys, which cluttered the skyline of the city.
 In the backdrop Maggie heard shipyard sirens bang on the nose to start work, and then.
 Pounding noises of iron rivets that pierced the air, and she jabbed.

-"Bludy awful, sounds like a burst uv machine gun fire, how these riveters can stand the fuckin' noise all day long, beats me.
+"Bludy awful, sounds like a burst of machine gun fire, how these riveters can stand the fuckin' noise all day long, beats me.
 They got tae be made of fuckin' iron.
 Ay . . . iron men buildin' iron ships.
 I suppose some of us hive tae work on."

 Maggie wanted to distance herself from that noise.
 She sped off happy feeling the warmth of the sun, and thinking.
 No work for two weeks.
 Isn’t that great.
 Ay, there’s nothing better than a hiking holiday.